 The second generation machine chosen to be a representative is the Elliott 803.
 This is a second generation machine because it uses transistors and it is arguably one of the first mini-computers but perhaps it is better described as a small mainframe.

 ICL 2966 is a third generation machine using integrated circuits - but not the big LSI style of chip we are currently used to.
 In this case each chip implemented typically four logic gates.
 You might also be surprised to learn that the machine wasn't noticeably smaller. than the previous generation, mainly because the disk drives were the size of washing machines:

-The choice of the fourth generation is the BBC Micro (not Microbe as the title says).
+The choice of the fourth generation is the BBC Micro.
 You get to see the original BBC Micro and hear its designer, Chris Turner, discuss the attitude prevalent at that time that you had to learn about computers to say ahead.